Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Time Synchronization

 \subsection{Periodic Time Synchronization}

 The server must periodically transmit a time synchronization packet to ensure that the nodes' clocks do not deviate beyond a specific limit.
 Determining the proper period depends on the clock stability of the nodes' processor.
 The processor's clock frequency stability, denoted as $\nu$, varies based on changes in temperature, voltage, output load, and aging.
-Frequency stability is typically expressed in parts per million ($ppm$).
+Frequency stability is typically expressed in parts per million (ppm).
 Peak frequency variation can be presented as $d_{f} = f \times \nu$, where $f$ is processor frequency~\cite{tirado2019performance}.
 The maximum time difference between two nodes per second can be expressed as $d_t = \frac{1}{(f-d_f)} - \frac{1}{(f+d_f)}$.
 The CYW54907~\cite{CYW54907} used in our node design runs at $\textrm{160\:MHz}$ and its $\nu = \mathrm{\pm 2.5\:ppm}$.
 Therefore, its peak frequency variation is $d_{f} = \textrm{400\:Hz}$, and the maximum timing error per second between two nodes is $d_{t} = \mathrm{5\:\mu s}$.

-Figure~\ref{fig:time_sync} demonstrates the maximum time deviation between two nodes (excluding the initial error) versus the time synchronization period.
+The maximum synchronization error immediately after processing the time synchronization packet is less than $\mathrm{0.25\:\mu s}$.
+When sampling at $\textrm{500\:k\gls{sps}}$, a time synchronization error of less than $\mathrm{1\:\mu s}$ allows the server to correlate the samples, which are collected every $\mathrm{2\:\mu s}$.
+To achieve a maximum error of $\mathrm{0.75\:\mu s}$, the period of time synchronization must be less than $\textrm{150\:ms}$.
+For $\textrm{100\:k\gls{sps}}$, a time synchronization period of $\textrm{1.95\:s}$ limits the error to $\mathrm{9.75\:\mu s}$.